-You can stop an application deployment that is in process at any time using the AWS Management Console, the AWS CLI, or any of the AWS SDKs.
+You can stop an application deployment that is in process at any time using the Amazon Web Services Management Console, the Amazon CLI, or any of the Amazon SDKs.
 You can simply re-deploy that revision if you want to continue the stopped deployment at a later time.
 You can also immediately rollback by redeploying the previous revision.

 Monitoring and Control

-You can launch, control, and monitor deployments of all your applications to target instances directly from the AWS Management Console or by using the AWS CLI, SDKs, or APIs.
+You can launch, control, and monitor deployments of all your applications to target instances directly from the Amazon Web Services Management Console or by using the Amazon CLI, SDKs, or APIs.
 You can view the deployment progress down to individual setup events running on each instance.
 In the case of a failure, you can pinpoint the exact instance and script experiencing failure without having to login to an individual instance.
 You can also set push notifications that allow you to monitor the status of your deployments via SMS or email messages through Amazon Simple Notification Service.